lincolnh0/zendit/README.md

 ## Framework
 This project is built using electronJS with usage of both Bootstrap 4 and 5 on the front end.

+## Pre-requisites + installation
+Download the release or compile it yourself.

+You will need both a Jira API token and a Github token with writing permissions to repos and/or organizations repo.

 ## Comparison
 Traditional workflow of
 1. pushing local changes on terminal